 LED Lights: Look to LEDs for all light sources—inside your RV and for portable sources like lanterns and flashlights.
 Though they come with a higher price tag than halogen bulbs, LEDs last longer and can reduce power consumption by 90%.

 Tool Kit: Bring a travel size tool kit that includes all of the basics.
 Must-haves include a hammer, a pocket knife, a screwdriver, duct tape, a flashlight, a can of WD-40, plyers and an adjustable wrench.

 First Aid Kit: Think beyond the band-aids and bug spray.
-Include camping-themed specifics like water tablets, safety pins and tweezers.
+Include camping-themed specifics like water tablets, safety pins, and tweezers.
 You can even buy a first aid kit made specifically for outdoor adventures.
-Our favorites brands include Adventure Medical Kits and MyMedic First Aid Kits.
+Our favorite brands include Adventure Medical Kits and MyMedic First Aid Kits.